Organizational founder: Founder emeritus

 Some organizations maintain a connection with their founder by establishing a position of founder emeritus, either as an entirely symbolic post, or as a position with some power, such as a permanent position on the board of directors.
 A drawback to such an arrangement is the possibility that the founder will clash with the person who has replaced them as leader of the organization, and that such a conflict will affect the performance of the founder emeritus as a board member.

 Founder's dilemma

 In some instances, the desire of the founder to maintain control over the organization becomes a problem because, when an entrepreneurial organization is successful, "[i]t outgrows the ability of the founder, or even of a small team around the founder, to control".
 The Harvard Business Review identified this problem as the founder's dilemma, noting that in most successful companies, the founder is pushed out of control by investors within the first few years after the formation of the company.
 In some cases, a company may have multiple founders, and a prominent source of conflict can be disagreements between these founders as the company evolves.
-There are factors beyond the personality and professional accolades of a startup founder that impact the ability of a company to succeed, like trouble in fundings, sudden market shutdown, not having the right team or poor scaling plan.
-Efforts must be made to balance the responsibilities of each so that no one founding member feels involuntarily diminished in their role relative to the others.
+There are factors beyond the personality and professional accolades of a startup founder that impact the ability of a company to succeed, like trouble in funding, sudden market shutdown, not having the right team or poor scaling plan.